mjb3/Discuit.jl/docs/src/examples.md

 #### Gelman-Rubin convergence diagnostic

-The Gelman-Rubin diagnostic is designed to diagnose convergence of two or more Markov chains by comparing within chain variance to between chain variance.
+The Gelman-Rubin diagnostic is designed to diagnose convergence of two or more Markov chains by comparing within chain variance to between chain variance (Gelman et al, 1992, 2014).
 The *estimated scale reduction* statistic (sometimes referred to as *potential scale reduction factor*) is calculated for each parameter in the model.

-NEED TO ADD CITATIONS: gelman_inference_1992,gelman_bayesian_2014

 Let ``\bar{\theta}``, $W$ and $B$ be vectors of length $P$ representing the mean of model parameters $\theta$, within chain variance between chain variance respectively for $M$ Markov chains: